jsenv/jsenv-template-pwa/docs/booting/readme.md

 ## Booting explanation

-There is many comments in [main.html](../../main.html) explaining how booting works.
+There is comments in [main.html](../../main.html) highlighting how booting is designed.